Tan Kin Lian

+On 7 June 2011, Tan announced his intention to stand for the presidency in the 2011 presidential election.
+He was unsuccessful in his bid, losing with 4.91% of the vote to Tony Tan.
+On 11 August 2023, Tan announced his intention to stand for the presidency again in the 2023 presidential election.
+He was unsuccessful in his bid, losing with 13.87% of the vote to Tharman Shanmugaratnam.

 Business career

 CEO of NTUC Income

-Tan became the general manager of NTUC Income in 1977, at the age of 29.
+Tan began his career as a clerk in an insurance company, before becoming an actuary and subsequently the general manager of NTUC Income in 1977, at the age of 29.
 He was subsequently re-designated as the chief executive officer and remained in this position until April 2007.
-Under his leadership, the company has grown from having S$28 million in assets in 1977 to more than S$17 billion in assets and over one million policyholders in 2007.
+Under his leadership, the company grew from having S$28 million in assets in 1977 to more than S$17 billion in assets and over one million policyholders in 2007.

 Tan ran NTUC Income with the aim of providing the best value to the policyholders.
-This meant lower fees for insurance agents, encouragement of direct selling practices which bypassed the agents altogether, and low operating expenses—throughout his 30-year term as CEO, Tan flew the economy class, even on long haul flights.
+This meant lower fees for insurance agents, encouragement of direct selling practices which bypassed the agents altogether, and low operating expenses—throughout his 30-year term as CEO, Tan flew in economy class, even on long haul flights.
 This management style clashed with some of NTUC Income's board members, who preferred the company to be run on a more commercial or professional basis, and even advocated it to be privatised.
 The board asked Tan to step down after completing his 30-year term at the helm.